How to Sign In

 I was previously using OTP but now I can only see SSO

-If you are having trouble with SSO and cannot log in at all, contact your company's IT team or reach out to support@omnivoo.com.
+If Omnivoo cannot complete the SSO check for your email (for example, a temporary lookup problem), it quietly falls back to the standard email-code login.
+Just enter your email, request a code, and sign in with the OTP as usual.
+If you are having trouble with SSO and cannot log in at all, contact your company’s IT team or reach out to contact@omnivoo.com.What’s Next?

 - Single Sign-On (SSO) - Learn more about how SSO works with Omnivoo